ALU Primer

 Arithmetic Shifts

 Arithmetic shifts are used with signed binary numbers.
 When performing an arithmetic right shift, the empty positions on the left are filled with the value of the sign bit to keep the sign of the number the same.
-An arithmetic left shift is similar to logical left shift.
+Arithmetic left shift is bit-level equivalent to logical left shift, but signed overflow can still occur if the sign bit changes unexpectedly.

 Rotate